NCI-Agency/anet/docs/dev-setup.md

    - The database schema is stored in `src/main/resources/migrations.xml`.
 1. Seed the initial data:
    - If you're using the Docker container for the database (and you should), you can load the data with: `./gradlew dbLoad`.
 Otherwise, you'll need to manually connect to your sqlserver instance and load the data.
-1. Run `./gradlew build` to download all dependencies and build the project.
+1. Run `./gradlew run` to download all dependencies (including client dependencies like nodejs and yarn) and build the project
+_Note_: it will also start the back-end but at this step we are not interested in that.

 ### The Base Data Set
 Provided with the ANET source code is the file `insertBaseData-mssql.sql`.
 This file contains a series of raw SQL commands that insert some sample data into the database that is both required in order to pass all the unit tests, and also helpful for quickly developing and testing new features.
 The Base Data Set includes a set of fake users, organizations, locations, and reports.
 Here are some of the accounts that you can use to log in and test with: